-We plan to sell and develop fish farms in Taiwan, the U.S., and Brazil.
+We plan to sell and develop fish farms in Taiwan, the U.S. and Brazil.
 We expect to sell over five thousand tanks in the next five years.
 Our production facility is to be established in Taiwan, and we plan to sell the systems into the Americas and European countries as well.

-We also intend to build fish farming demo sites in the United States and Brazil in 2023 to promote our fish farming systems to the global market.
+We also intend to expend the fish farming demo sites in Taiwan by adding 20 units of RAS eel farming equipment with outsourcing construction services and build the catfish farm in the U.S. by the end of 2024 to promote our fish farming systems to the global market.
+We are expecting more customers from various countries actively inquiring about our equipment.
 As of February 16, 2023, we completed the acquisition of 229 acres of land in Montgomery County, Alabama, of which we intend to build RASs on that land for fish farming.
+We plan to enhance market penetration through the establishment of our own fish farms and diversify revenue streams through various sales channels.